Niviral/App_status_checker/README.md

   checkup_interval: 60                         application will check status of servers every 60 seconds
 ```

-As application is no longer needed i won't be developing it further hence repository will be Archived.
+I know that many things could be imporved however,as application is no longer needed I won't be developing it any further.